 About me

-Previously, I earned my MEng in Electrical Engineering and Computer Science from MIT, advised by Dr. Mardavij Roozbehani and Prof. Munther Dahleh.
-My thesis focused on learning latent weather representations from small datasets using transformer-based architectures—akin to pretraining an LLM, but using weather data.
+I hold a double major in Mathematics and Computer Science and a master’s in Computer Science from MIT, where I was advised by Dr. Mardavij Roozbehani and Prof. Munther Dahleh.
+My master’s thesis focused on learning latent weather representations from small datasets using variational inference on transformer models – essentially, pretraining a weather-focused LLM but with variational approximation to overcome data scarcity.

 Outside of work, I cook to avoid starvation (proof), read dead philosophers, and lift heavy objects to maintain the illusion of control.